Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Field data example

 \subsubsection{Target of interest 1}

-Figure~\ref{fig:vel1} shows the smooth velocity model provided by Equinor for migration.
-The red rectangle inside the velocity model indicates the target area, and the virtual sources and receivers' positions are at the upper boundary of this target area.
+Figure~\ref{fig:5} shows the smooth velocity model provided by Equinor for migration.
+The red rectangle inside the velocity model indicates the target area and the virtual sources and receivers' positions are at the upper boundary of this target area.
+We assume a constant density model for this study.

 We apply the double-focusing algorithm to the field data for this target.
-For this, we define 241 virtual sources and 241 virtual receivers with a spacing of $12.5m$ at $2500m$ depth extending from $9000m$ to $12000m$ over the upper boundary of the first target area.
+For this, we define 241 virtual sources and 241 virtual receivers with a spacing of $12.5$ m at $2500$ m depth extending from $9000$ m to $12000$ m over the upper boundary of the first target area.
 The up-going wavefield resulting from double-focusing is used as input for LSRTM and is called 'observed data' in the following.
-Figure~\ref{fig:Mar_data1} shows the observed, and predicted data, and the residuals of Marchenko double-focusing target-oriented LSRTM.
-Moreover, Figure~\ref{fig:Conv_data1} shows the same but for a conventional double-focusing approach.
+Figure~\ref{fig:6} shows the 'observed', and predicted data next to the residuals of Marchenko double-focusing target-oriented LSRTM.
+Moreover, Figure~\ref{fig:7} shows the same but for a conventional double-focusing approach.
 Conventional means using the inverse of the direct arrival between the target and the surface as the redatuming operator instead of the Marchenko focusing functions.
-The non-physical noises inside the data are caused by imperfect surface multiple elimination in this part of the data.
+The non-physical noise in the data is caused by imperfect surface multiple elimination in this part of the data.
 The computational advantage of target-oriented LSRTM with double-focused data is twofold.
 First, this algorithm reduces the spatial dimension of the problem, and second, it reduces the temporal dimension of the problem as well.
-The original recording time of the data at the surface is 8 seconds, whereas the temporal length of the double-focused data is 0.5 seconds.
+The original recording time of the data at the surface is 8 s, whereas the temporal length of the double-focused data is 0.5 s.

-Figure~\ref{fig:Mar_conv_comp1} compares the LSRTM images of using Marchenko and conventional double-focused data as input.
-Figure~\ref{fig:Mar_conv_comp1} shows some improvements from using Marchenko double-focused wavefields compared to conventional double-focused ones.
+Figure~\ref{fig:8} compares the LSRTM images of using Marchenko and conventional double-focused data as input.
+Figure~\ref{fig:8} shows some improvements from using Marchenko double-focused wavefields compared to conventional double-focused ones.
+A comparison of our results with the results of ~\cite{EricDavy} and \cite{Ypma} confirms that the suppressed events are likely internal multiple reflections.

-Moreover, Figure~\ref{fig:Mar_image1} compares the RTM and LSRTM images of Marchenko double-focused data as input.
+Moreover, Figure~\ref{fig:9} compares the RTM and LSRTM images of Marchenko double-focused data as input.
 The LSRTM algorithm improved the quality of the image.